chennakeshavadasa/chennakeshavadasa/README.md

 # About Me ☺️

 👋 Hello!
-I'm Nithin P, an enthusiastic B.E. student in Electronics and Communication Engineering (ECE) with a keen interest in Analog/RF Design and Machine Learning.
+I'm Nithin P, an enthusiastic B.E. student in Electronics and Communication Engineering (ECE) with a keen interest in Analog/RF Design,Finance and Machine Learning.

 ## 🔬 Academic Pursuits

 - Currently pursuing B.E degree in Electronics and Communication Engineering.
 - Actively learning Analog, RF, Mixed signal Design using Cadence Virtuoso and open-source tools like NGspice and Skywater130pdk.
+- Learning about Finance sector and Data Analysis with the implication of ML.

 ## 🌐 Contact Me: